chrisdaaz/static-web-scholcomm/content/teaching-resources/bibliography.md

 Becker, Devin, Evan Williamson, and Olivia Wikle.
 2020. “[CollectionBuilder-CONTENTdm: Developing a Static Web ‘Skin’ for CONTENTdm-Based Digital Collections](https://journal.code4lib.org/articles/15326).” _The Code4Lib Journal_, no. 49 (August).

 - Becker et al. introduce a workflow and toolset for developing custom static websites for collections in the University of Idaho Library's CONTENTdm digital asset management system.
 They do this in order to supplement the public-facing features of their collection management system with a friendlier user-interface and "[collections as data](https://collectionsasdata.github.io/)" export features.
 This article also includes a brilliant overview of their Git/GitHub-based workflow.
+This real-world example of using static websites to supplement repository systems resembles [the scenario in the "Introduction to Static Site Generators" tutorial](/tutorials/static-site-generators/#scenario-conference-proceedings).

 ---

 Diaz, Chris.
 2018. “[Using Static Site Generators for Scholarly Publications and Open Educational Resources](https://journal.code4lib.org/articles/13861).” _The Code4Lib Journal_, no. 42 (November).

-- This article reports on experiences using Jekyll and Bookdown for library publishing projects at Northwestern University.
+- This article reports on experiences using [Jekyll](https://jekyllrb.com/) and [Bookdown](https://bookdown.org/) for library publishing projects at Northwestern University.
+The Jekyll site was made for a [conference proceedings](http://crd.northwestern.edu/) publication; the Bookdown site was for an open statistics textbook.

 ---

 Gil, Alex, and Kaiama L. Glover.
 2016. “[The Sx:Archipelagos Project](https://hcommons.org/deposits/item/hc:11841/),” Humanitites Commons.

 - This paper reports on the planning and execution of a new platform for publishing peer-reviewed scholarship using minimal computing principles.
 The platform uses technologies that minimize the social/labor costs of scholarly publihsing, namely plain text (Markdown) and static site generators (Jekyll).
-The result can be seen in [archipelagos: a journal of Caribbean digital praxis](http://archipelagosjournal.org/) and replicated with their [workflow](http://archipelagosjournal.org/workflow.html)
+The result can be seen in [archipelagos: a journal of Caribbean digital praxis](http://archipelagosjournal.org/) and replicated with their [workflow](http://archipelagosjournal.org/workflow.html).

 ---